BIGJRA/BIGJRA.github.io/rejuv.md

 the top on the right contains a hidden *Charcoal!*

 Follow Karen into the north room.
-On the left, pick up the golden book*.* On the right, pick up the lemon book.
+On the left, pick up the golden book.
+On the right, pick up the lemon book.

 Now that we have found nine books, head back to where we saw Elgyem flying by earlier.
 Interact with the bookshelf it's on and place the